Vluuks/AndroidPractice/Week2/Lab3/README.md

 <a name="access"></a>

 ### Access
-This week we will focus on the different access rights that methods and variables can have in Java.
-This will matter once the scope of your apps gets bigger and you work with more different activities and model classes.
-Sometimes you don’t want certain variables from a class to be accessed outside it, for example.

 You might have noticed that many of the variables and methods used in your code have a keyword such as `private`, `public` or `protected`.
 This has to do with the location from which these variables and methods can be accessed.

 - `private` access restricts the access of a variable or method to within that class.